The N.P. Weiss Law Blog

 Longer visits with more normal days than adventure days makes it feel like home instead of vacation.

-Do I Have to Talk to My Ex When He Picks up the Kids for the Holidays?
+Do I Have to Talk to My Ex When He Picks Up the Kids for the Holidays?

 If the thought of interacting with your ex during pick-ups and drop-offs has you feeling uneasy, you're not alone.